 - 20 drops stevia extract

-- For the cake, preheat the oven to 325F and line a muffin tin with 12 paper liners.
+- Preheat the oven to 325F and line a muffin tin with 12 paper liners.

-- In a large bowl, whisk together almond flour, cocoa powder, protein powder, granulated erythritol, instant coffee, baking powder, baking soda, xanthan gum and salt.
+- In a large bowl, whisk together almond flour, cocoa powder, protein powder, granulated Swerve, instant coffee, baking powder, baking soda, xanthan gum and salt.

 - In another large bowl, beat Greek yogurt and butter together until combined.
 Beat in eggs and stevia extract.
 Beat in almond flour mixture in two additions, alternating with almond milk, and scraping down beaters and sides of bowl as needed.